-I personally think that the e-collar is single-handedly like the best dog training tool that has come out.
-A lot of the advancements that we have now with the e-collar like the gps trackers, vibrate modes, and tone modes, we can create Pavillonian effects and it has really given us more options and versatility when it comes to training a dog off-leash.
+I personally think that the e-collar is single-handedly the best dog training tool that has come out.
+With a lot of the advancements that we have now with the e-collar like the GPS trackers, vibrate modes, and tone modes, we can create Pavillonian effects and it has really given us more options and versatility when it comes to training a dog off-leash.

 I created this dog training video so you could watch me during the first e-collar training session with a dog I have never worked with before.
 If you are interested in training your dog off-leash with an e-collar, this is a great place to start!

 The first step in teaching your dog how to respond to an e-collar is to make sure it is on correctly.
 You want to make sure the prongs on the e-collar are touching your dog’s skin.
 If it is too loose, your dog will move a certain way and the contact points would not connect.
 You also don’t want the collar too tight where it can become uncomfortable for the dog.
 When fitted correctly, the e-collar should be able to be worn for multiple hours and be completely fine.

 Ideally, you’d want the dog to know almost all the commands really really well before you teach him the e-collar.
 This means your dog should be able to sit, stay, heel, and place without being bribed with food.
 The dog on the video is kind of on the verge, but that is OK because we can still play with it a bit.